Where will your pet rest and where will you remember them? For many pet owners, cremation is a loving tribute to their pet’s life and personality.

 Some families choose to keep their pet’s ashes in an honored place in the home.
 Others spread the ashes over a beloved field or backyard.
 There are even services that can transform a pet’s ashes into a diamond.
 However, there are no additional charges once you have received your pet’s cremains.

 Does the Size of my Pet Affect the Cost?

-It is generally true that cremation costs are higher for larger pets.
+It is generally true that dog taxidermy and cremation costs are higher for larger pets.
 These funeral homes usually charge based on weight category, one charge for pets weighing up to 20 pounds, another charge for pets weighing 20 to 50 pounds, and so on.
 There is no standard charge for pet cremation, and costs for very large dogs, such as Leonberger, Newfoundland, and Tibetan Mastiffs may have to be determined on a case by case basis.